phastmike/vimide/README.md

 * tagbar/taglist on vala (difficult!)
 * Install exuberant-ctags + anjuta-ctags (:/)
 * Themes... valloric++
+* TMUX Mouse mode
+* Bclose (Buffer close as plugin or code on .vimrc)

 powerline folder contains tmux and vim files used on FC23 @work